Family Reunion Visa for Germany

 Family members who are citizens of an EU country or another Schengen state (Iceland, Norway, Liechtenstein, Switzerland) do not require a visa or residence permit to join their families in Germany, as they enjoy complete freedom of movement within the Schengen area.

-Citizens of 14 countries, including Great Britain, Israel, Canada, and the USA, can enter Germany visa-free for over 90 days.
+Citizens of 14 countries, including Great Britain, Israel, Canada, and the USA, can enter Germany and may eventually need an ETIAS travel authorization for short stays, subject to the 90/180 day rule calculator Germany.
 This also applies if they come to Germany to join their family.
 However, they must apply for a residence permit at the immigration office in their place of residence.
 Typically, it is granted without complications.

 Citizens of all other countries require a family reunion visa to join their families in Germany.
 A family reunion visa is a German national visa that entitles the holder to a residence permit.

-Germany visas are either short-term Schengen visas (C visas) for stays of up to 90 days or national visas (D visas).
+According to the German visa guide and the Germany Schengen visa requirements, German C-visas are either short-term for stays of up to 90 days or national visas (D visas).
 Permanent entry to Germany for family reunification from countries requiring a visa is generally only possible with a national visa.

 Visa eligibility